raspberrypilearning/robot-antenna/worksheet.md

 2. Colour in the robot picture and cut it out carefully.

-3. Wrap the robot around the cardboard tube length ways.
+3. Wrap the robot around the cardboard tube lengthways.

     ![](images/cardboard.png "Wrap the robot around the cardboard tube")